Terms and Conditions

 Cancellations

-Cancellations (not rescheduled webinars) made on behalf of the registrant will be refunded minus any credit card refund transaction fees imposed by the credit card processor.
+Cancellations for online programs made on behalf of the registrant will be refunded minus any credit card or PayPal refund transaction fees imposed by the credit card processor if the cancellation occurs 60 days or more prior to the scheduled program date.
+Online programs cancelled within 60 days of the scheduled date will incur a charge of 25% of the program fee.

 Cancellations by either LeadU, LLC or the registrant for major reasons outside of their control (significant or prohibitive weather-related issues, travel delays, illness or injury, government mandated policies, etc.) may occur up and until the start time of the program.
-If this should occur, the cancelling party will notify the other party immediately to reschedule the webinar, and any costs incurred with reversing the credit card charge for a refund will be incurred by both parties equally.
+If this should occur, the cancelling party will notify the other party immediately to reschedule.
+The registrant is responsible for any travel-related expenses incurred to date.

 All registration cancellations and rescheduling requests must be submitted to corey.seemiller@juno.com.